 Even when the web page allows crawling, be respectful, and don’t harm the page.
 Follow the rules outlined in the robots exclusion protocol, crawl during off-peak hours, limit requests coming from one IP address, and set a delay between them.

-Web crawling would be hardly possible without proxies.
+Web crawling would be hardly possible without proxy servers.
 Pick a reliable proxy service provider and choose between the datacenter and residential IP proxies, depending on your task.

 Using an intermediary between your device and the target website reduces IP address blocks, ensures anonymity, and allows you to access websites that might be unavailable in your region.
 For example, if you’re based in Germany, you may need to use a US proxy in order to access web content in the United States.